 The best way to figure it out is to make a swatch, then do some math (ugggg).

-With this calculator, you’ll still be making a swatch (but only a small one!) and I did the math for you (thank you Algebra 1B).
+With this c2c blanket size calculator, you will make a swatch (but only a small one!) and I did the math for you (thank you Algebra 1B).

 This C2C blanket size calculator is a simple way to figure that out based on your personal gauge, yarn, and hook size.
 I created this calculator to help ease the pain of breaking out the calculator every time, so please – bookmark the page and come back any time you’re in need!